United States Commodity Futures Trading Commission: History

+The CFTC had 760 employees at its peak in 2015, but approximately 550 by March 2026.

+Under the second Donald Trump administration, the CFTC workforce was cut by a quarter by April 2026.
+The agency was at its smallest size in 15 years.
+These cuts happened amid major controversies surrounding suspected insider trading on betting markets (such as Kalshi and Polymarket), as well as suspicious trades related to world politics; issues that the CFTC would be involved in regulating.
+The CFTC sharply curtailed regulatory enforcement against cryptocurrency companies and prediction markets.
+Within the first two years of the second Trump administration, the CFTC announced no new enforcement cases against major cryptocurrency firms, which stands in contrast to the more than 80 cases pursued by the CFTC under the Joe Biden administration.
+The lax enforcement of cryptocurrency firms and predictions took place under the leadership of CFTC chair Caroline Pham and CFTC senior counsel Brigitte Weyls, both of whom immediately went to work for cryptocurrency companies and prediction markets after leaving the CFTC.
+According to a May 2026 report in The New York Times, two officials who raised questions about three regulated prediction market companies' ties to the Trump family's business empire were placed on leave, barred from their offices and placed under internal investigation.
+Three other officials trying to enforce cryptocurrency laws were also removed from office.
+The Times' reporting concluded that the agency was being "steamrolled by industries it regulates".

 Regulated markets

 The CFTC oversees the derivatives markets by encouraging their competitiveness and efficiency, ensuring their integrity, protecting market participants against manipulation, abusive trading practices, fraud, and ensuring the financial integrity of the clearing process.
 The CFTC generally does not directly regulate the safety and soundness of individual firms, with the exception of newly regulated swap dealers and major swap participants, for whom it sets capital standards pursuant to Dodd–Frank.
 Through oversight, the CFTC enables the derivatives markets to serve the function of price discovery and offsetting price risk.

 As of 2014 the CFTC oversees 'designated contract markets' (DCMs) or exchanges, swap execution facilities (SEFs), derivatives clearing organizations, swap data repositories (SDRs), swap dealers, futures commission merchants, commodity pool operators and other intermediaries.
 The CFTC coordinates its work with foreign regulators, such as its UK counterpart, the Financial Conduct Authority, which supervises the London Metal Exchange.